CATEM1NAL/APyday-2/FAQ.md

 ## How do I join an in-game lobby?
 1. Connect to the multiworld using the Criminal Dawn client in the Archipelago launcher.
-2. Launch PAYDAY 2 (if you haven't already) and click "Initialise Multiworld".
+2. Launch PAYDAY 2 (or restart it if it was already open) and click "Load Client Data".
 3. You can now connect to any other lobby in the same multiworld!

 ## How do I see my current skills/perks/stat boosts?
+In the inventory clicking on skills or perks will open the upgrade menu.

-Go to `Options > Mod Keybinds > Criminal Dawn Upgrades`.
-Set the key to whatever you want, and now you can see a list of your upgrades at any time!
+You can also see this menu in game by going to `Options > Mod Keybinds > Criminal Dawn Upgrades`.
+Set the key to whatever you want, and now you can see the full list at any time!

 ## How many upgrades do I get in a playthrough?
-7 Perma-Skills, 7 Perma-Perks, 13 Skills, 13 Perks, and at least 13 Stat Boosts.
+7 Perma-Skills, 7 Perma-Perks, 13 Skills, 13 Perks, and at least 7 Stat Boosts.

 There are also 2 Drill Sawgeant upgrades and 2 Nine Lives upgrades.